 - (A) Uses restricted.
 In any district, no building or land shall be used and no building or structure shall be hereafter erected, structurally altered or relocated except in conformance with the regulations hereinafter established for the district in which the property is located, or as otherwise provided in this Code.
-Where a change in use or a new use of a building, structure or premises is proposed in any Business, Industrial District or Public and Institutional District or at the site of a legal non-conforming use or a conditional use, a Site Plan and Plan of Operation shall be prepared for review and approval pursuant to this Code.
-Where a change in ownership or operator of a building, structure or premises is proposed in any Business, Industrial District or Public and Institutional District or at the site of a legal non-conforming use or a conditional use, a Plan of Operation shall be prepared for review and approval pursuant to this Code. - (B) Accessory uses.
-In any district, accessory buildings, structures, and uses customarily incident to the permitted uses in that district shall be permitted subject to such requirements as may be designated for that district in which they are located, or as further regulated in this Code. - (D) Unclassified uses.
+Where a change in use or a new use of a building, structure, or premises is proposed in any Business, Industrial District or Public and Institutional District or at the site of a legal non-conforming use or a conditional use, a Site Plan and Plan of Operation shall be prepared for review and approval pursuant to this Code.
+Where a change in ownership or operator of a building, structure, or premises is proposed in any Business, Industrial District or a premises, Industrial District or a the site of a legal non-conforming use or a conditional use, a Site Plan and Plan of Operation shall be prepared for review and approval pursuant to this Code.
+Where a change in ownership or operator of a building, structure, or premises is proposed in any Business, Industrial District or Public and Institutional District or at the site of a legal non-conforming use or a conditional use, a Plan of Operation shall be prepared for review and approval pursuant to this Code. - (B) Accessory uses.
+In any district, accessory buildings, structures, and uses customarily incident to the permitted uses in that district shall be permitted subject to such requirements as may be designated for that district in which they are located, or as further regulated in this Code. - (C) Pyramiding.
+No pyramiding as defined in this Code shall be permitted on any lands fronting on a lake or river except as may be specifically permitted accessory to a marina or resort and which may be allowed under the terms of a Conditional Use Permit for a planned unit development. - (D) Unclassified uses.
 Any use not specifically listed as a permitted use shall be considered to be prohibited except as may be otherwise specifically provided for.
 In case of question as to the classification of a use, the question shall be submitted to the Town Plan Commission and Town Board for determination. - (E) Additional requirements.
 For any use or structure in any district, which becomes hazardous, harmful, noxious, offensive or a nuisance to the surrounding neighborhood, the owner or occupant may be required to correct, improve or abate such conditions by such measures as may be mutually directed by the Town Plan Commission and Town Board consistent with reasonable technology and economic practicality and in conformance with reasonable standards as may be determined by the Town Plan Commission and the Town Board as may be contained in this Code.
 Any building determined to be unfit for human habitation or which may endanger health, safety and welfare of the public as may be determined by the Town Board after recommendation by the Town Plan Commission shall be removed pursuant to the procedures outlined by the Wisconsin Statutes.